 Janice joined the Foundation in 2008 and is responsible for the coordination, quality control, and production of printed and electronic Foundation material.
-Janice also manages exhibit shipment needs, coordinates mailings, is responsible for patient information inquiries and membership renewals, as well as administrative bookkeeping services.
+Janice also manages the Foundation's donation database, including membership renewals, patient forum attendance and administrative bookkeeping services.